 Air Ambulance Visit

-Children found out all about Hampshire's Air Ambulance emergency service when they came to visit Langstone Infant School.
+Children found out all about Hampshire's Air Ambulance emergency service when they came to visit Langstone Infant Academy.

 Pupils learnt how in an emergency, the Air Ambulance is despatched after a 999 call, to help save lives.